 In ISO 15926-6 an ontology for meta data has been introduced.
 In OWL terms these are instances of owl:AnnotationProperty.
 These meta data describe provenance data about objects and templates, not about their information content.

 The Reference Data (in this definition) are, at present, mostly represented as a taxonomy.
 A definition for taxonomy is:

 A taxonomy refers to either a hierarchical classification of things, or the principles underlying the classification.
 Almost anything, animate objects, inanimate objects, places, and events, may be classified according to some taxonomic scheme.

 A typical example for a listing in the RDL (Reference Data Library) in RDF, according ISO 15926-8 Annex E, is (in Turtle):

-Here specialized instances of the templates in the tpl ontology are stored.
-These templates refer to the reference data (concepts) in the Part 4 Reference Taxonomy.
+Here specialized instances of the templates in the template ontology are stored.
+These templates refer to the reference concepts in the Part 4 Reference Taxonomy.

 See here for an example.

 A group of OWL specialists in PCA (the POSC Caesar Association) is working on expressing ISO 15926 in native OWL, as was indicated in Part 8 Annex C. As it stands now ISO 15926 as described on this website is using OWL DL, be it for lowered templates.
 Part 12 will address the lifted templates.

 Although this is too early to say, it would be appropriate in case the FOL would be mapped to that ISO15926-in-native-OWL-to-come.
 In that case it would be conceivable to use this ono ontology to define the rdl ontology, instead of the tpl ontology (that tpl ontology would be indirectly used anyway).